 The CMO Survey Award for Marketing Excellence

 Each February, survey participants select the companies that set the standard for excellence in marketing across all industries and within their own industry.
-The overall winner receives a crystal award.

 Why Apple is a Great Marketer

 From The CMO Survey blog, July 13th, 2012, (also seen on Forbes.com)